Probe Configuration Overview

 Configure the probe with basic attributes like identifier

-code, display name, run intervalSeconds, and the specific probe config block.Example configuration for an HTTP Check probe:Apply and Reload Configuration
+code, display name, run intervalSeconds, and the specific probe config block.Example configuration for an HTTP Check probe:4

-- If using the VMS Dashboard, click Save / Apply to deploy the configuration changes to the Agent.
+- On the VMS Dashboard, click Save / Apply to deploy the configuration to the Agent.

-- The Agent automatically pulls new configurations based on
+- The Agent automatically pulls the new configuration on its sync cycle (

 How to Verify if a Probe is Successful or Failing